Information Mapping

 - Words are used consistently.

-Presentation.
-This deals with the form in which information is presented.
+Presentation is about the form in which information is shown.
 For example:

 - Bulleted lists and numbered lists